taylorbb96/d20-roll/README.md

 # d20 Roll
-Roll a 20 sided die an input number of times
+Roll a 20 sided die an input number of times and return the average roll